Ankr-network/ankr-docs/docs/staking/liquid-staking/bnb/bnb-liquid-staking-stake.md

 3. You are prompted to grant **Ankr Staking** access to your wallet.
 Click **Grant Access** to proceed.

-4. Select the **Binance supported wallet** you wish to connect to, i.e., Metamask.
+4. Select the **Binance supported wallet** you wish to connect to, i.e., MetaMask.

 5. If you are on a different network, you may be prompted to switch to the correct one.
 Click the correct network on the page, then allow MetaMask to switch to it.